Murder of Sally Anne Bowman

 Sally Anne Bowman (11 September 1987 – 25 September 2005) was an English hairdresser and model who was murdered in the early hours of 25 September 2005 in Croydon, London.
-Eighteen-year-old Bowman, had been robbed, raped and repeatedly stabbed.
+18 year-old Bowman had been robbed, raped and repeatedly stabbed.
 Mark Dixie, who had a history of robbery and sexual offences, was convicted of the murder and sentenced to life imprisonment with a recommended minimum of 34 years.

 Life and career

 Sally Anne Bowman was born on 11 September 1987 in Carshalton, South London, the youngest of four daughters born to Paul and Linda Bowman, who later divorced.
 She attended the BRIT School for Performing Arts and Technology in Croydon.
-She had dreams of one day appearing on the cover of Vogue and had been compared to supermodel Kate Moss.
+Six-foot-tall Bowman had dreams of one day appearing on the cover of Vogue and had been compared to supermodel Kate Moss.
 After leaving school in 2004, she worked part-time as a hairdresser and model.
 In January 2005, she joined Pulse Model Management, a local modelling agency.
 She became the face of Swatch watches, and took part in the Swatch Alternative Fashion Week in April 2005.